 The rugged and constantly changing face of Sólheimajökull glacier will reveal to you the power of nature in a stark, rugged and totally phenomenal way.
 The marks of climate change can be seen very clearly here – the glacier has retreated about a kilometer over the last decade – interesting, though, to know that when the Vikings settled in Iceland the climate was warmer than it is now.

 Why not try a Solheimajokull glacier hike with an experienced and qualified guide?
 Give yourself a once in a lifetime experience that will be a treasured memory for years to come.
-Learn so much more about the unique world of the glacier from our specialist glacier guides, they are really passionate about what they do.
+Learn so much more about the unique world of the glacier from our passionate specialist glacier guides.

 Where is Solheimajokull located?